pavelhrolovich/publicrepo/ubnt-web-service/README.md

-# UBNT homework: pushstream webservice
+# Pushstream webservice

 ## Prerequisites

 - Java 1.8+
 - Maven 3.2+
-- Memory settings: for a day operation should run on 512 Xmx setting
+- Memory settings: for a day operation should run on 512mb as Xmx setting

 ## Installation